 The highest paying states for fashion designers are Oregon with an annual mean wage of $87,890, New Hampshire with $91,440, New York with $92,180, California with $92,360, with the highest paying state being Washington at $92,400.

 Check out our infographic for a rundown of fashion designer salaries in the US:

 Being a fashion designer requires plenty of professional skills and attributes.
 Besides a creative flair, you need a handful of transferable skills to ensure that you succeed in the industry.
 Fashion design requires plenty of discipline and attention to detail, among plenty of other skills.

 In order to succeed, you’ll generally need to:

-- be business savvy and understand how the business and marketing side of fashion words
+- Be business savvy and understand how the business and marketing side of fashion works

 You can become a fashion designer without any formal training, but in such a highly competitive market, a foundation or bachelor’s degree is preferable.
 There are many prestigious schools around the world that will give you the finest training in fashion and textile design, including:

 - Parsons School of Design (New York City, US)

 - Fashion Institute of Technology (New York City, US)